joshpierce/personal-portfolio-tutorial/README.md

 # Personal Portfolio Tutorial

-This repository [joshpierce/personal-portfolio-tutorial](https://github.com/joshpierce/personal-portfolio-tutorial) was originally created for a workshop presentation at THAT Conference 2021 - Wisconsin Dells, WI.
-The repository as it stands is a ready-to-tweak starter kit for building out your own Personal Portfolio online.
+This repository [joshpierce/personal-portfolio-tutorial](https://github.com/joshpierce/personal-portfolio-tutorial) was originally created for a workshop presentation at [THAT Conference 2021](https://that.us) - Wisconsin Dells, WI.
+The repository as it stands is a ready-to-tweak starter kit for building out your own Personal Portfolio site.

 Technology Used In This Tutorial

--   [SvelteKit](https://kit.svelte.dev) - This is the UI ([Svelte](https://svelte.dev)) and App Framework for the portfolio.
+-   [SvelteKit](https://kit.svelte.dev) - This is the UI ([Svelte](https://svelte.dev)) and App Framework for your portfolio.
 -   [TailwindCSS](https://tailwindcss.com) - This is the CSS Framework used for style composition.
--   [Netlify](https://netlify.com) - This is the JamStack provider that will host our page.
+-   [Netlify](https://netlify.com) - This is the JamStack provider that will host your page.
 -   [Cloudflare](https://cloudflare.com) - We'll use cloudflare for DNS.

 # What Will You Build?